abghorba/Robinhood-Trading-Bot/README.md

 # Robinhood Trading Bot
 A Python trading bot that uses Robinhood to execute market orders based on various trading algorithms.

-<h2> Algorithm Explanations </h2>
+<h2> Sample Algorithm Explanations </h2>

 <h3> Moving Day Average Comparison </h3>
 First, the 50-day and 200-day moving averages are calculated using historical stock prices.
 A buy order recommendation is made when the 50-day moving average is strictly greater than the 200-day moving average.
 A sell order recommendation is made when the 50-day moving average is strictly less than the 200-day moving average.
-No recommendation is amde when the two moving averages are equal.
+No recommendation is made when the two moving averages are equal.

 <h3> Volume-Weighted Average Price Comparison </h3>
 The Volume-Weighted Average Price (VWAP) is calculated by adding up the dollars traded for every transaction in a period (price times number of shares traded) and then dividing by the total shares traded in the period.
 When the current price of a security is below the VWAP, a buy recommendation is made.
-A sell recommendation is made when the currentprice of a security is above the VWAP.
+A sell recommendation is made when the current price of a security is above the VWAP.
 If neither conditions are met, no recommendation is made.

 <h3> Sentiment Analysis </h3>
 This algorithm sources tweets from the Twitter API that mention a company's name.
 A sentiment analysis is performed on each tweet and a score is assigned